-9. Income taxes
+10. Income taxes

 The Company is included in an affiliated group that files a consolidated Federal income tax return.
 The Company files state and local income tax returns on a separate company basis or as part of the affiliated group's unitary combined state filing, depending on the specific requirements of each state and local jurisdiction.
+With respect to federal, combined state and local, and separate company state and local income tax expense (benefit) of the Company, the Company computes income tax expense (benefit) based on the separate-return approach as modified for the realizability of its deferred tax assets.

 The Company permanently reinvests eligible earnings of its foreign subsidiaries and, accordingly, does not accrue any U.S. income taxes that would arise if these earnings were repatriated.
-The unrecognized deferred tax liability associated with the outside basis difference of its foreign subsidiaries is estimated at \$2.9 million for those subsidiaries.
+The unrecognized deferred tax liability associated with the outside basis difference of its foreign subsidiaries is estimated at \$3.2 million for those subsidiaries.
 The Company has continued to reinvest permanently the excess earnings of Oppenheimer Israel (OPCO) Ltd. in its own business.
 With the passage of the TCJA, the Company will continue to review its historical treatment of these earnings to determine whether its historical practice will continue or whether a change is warranted.

-As of December 31, 2018, the Company has net deferred tax assets of \$26.6 million.
-Included in deferred tax assets on a taxeffected basis are timing differences arising with respect to compensation and other expenses not currently deductible for tax purposes and a net operating loss carryforward related to Oppenheimer Israel (OPCO) Ltd. (valued at \$2.5 million on a tax-effected basis).
+As of December 31, 2019, the Company has net deferred tax assets of \$18.5 million.
+Included in deferred tax assets on a taxeffected basis are timing differences arising with respect to compensation and other expenses not currently deductible for tax purposes and a net operating loss carryforward related to Oppenheimer Israel (OPCO) Ltd. (valued at \$2.9 million on a tax-effected basis).